tsucchi/p5-Reply-Plugin-ConfigurablePrompt/README.md

 # NAME

-Reply::Plugin::StandardPrompt - Configurable prompt for reply
+Reply::Plugin::ConfigurablePrompt - Configurable prompt for reply

 # SYNOPSIS

-    ; in your .replyrc use following instead of [FancyPrompt] (or other prompt plugin) [StandardPrompt]
+    ; in your .replyrc use following instead of [FancyPrompt] (or other prompt plugin) [ConfigurablePrompt]
     prompt="reply $history_count $ "

 # DESCRIPTION

-Reply::Plugin::StandardPrompt is plugin for Reply.
+Reply::Plugin::ConfigurablePrompt is plugin for Reply.
 This plugin provides configurable prompt.

 # NOTE